The Advanced Certificate in Clinical Leadership is designed for emerging and current leaders to gain formal leadership training.

 Clinical leadership focuses on using effective communication to build positive relationships.
 Instead of a more traditional management or leadership model based on hierarchy and command, clinical leadership is emergent and responsive to the needs of a cross-functional and interdisciplinary workplace.

 Does clinical leadership apply to my workplace?

 Clinical leadership applies to clinical leads, management, administration, and operations of any health services, health-focused, or social services organization.
 Our program model can be applied broadly across disciplines and roles, and cross-functionally within the health and social services sectors.
 At the same time, the course is designed to be relevant and specific to the context of your current workplace.

 This certificate is open to an interdisciplinary and cross-functional audience of professionals, managers, and leaders within the health, social services, and public health sector.

-Yes, as this is a certificate program.
+Yes, all 5 days should be attended.
 The learning modules may not be instructed in a linear way and attendance of all five days is required in order to capture the overall objectives of the course.